 Motivated by fear, individuals protect their comfort zones, are people-pleasers, avoid negative emotions and placate leaders.
 Immature leaders who abuse power rely on fear to produce the desired results.
 To change fear motivations into desire-driven activities we must examine the ways fears run our decisions, ministries and churches.

 The online JOYQ assessment was developed to examine joy levels and discover how ready our environment is for change.
 Fostering maturity and learning the 19 gentle protector skills to promote an environment not based on fear bonds is how the Life Model describes what is needed to develop a place conducive to safety, accountability and transparency.
-Learn more about changing fear to love.

 5. Watch for icebergs!
 Use trials as a litmus test.

 Distress tests our level of earned maturity.
 True maturity shows up during the more turbulent times of life.
 Misunderstandings, accusation, opposition and division reveal the substance of our character both individually and corporately.
 During and after hardship, it is wise to review the situation with staff and leadership.
 “What are we learning from this?
 Where do we observe strain?
 What indicators show that decisions were based on fear?
 Are people trying to control or intimidate?
 Have individuals and families returned to joy and closeness, or are they avoiding something?
 Who among us was able to keep relationships bigger than the problems?
 Are hidden addictions surfacing?”
 These are just a few questions to ask when a crisis strikes.